 NOTE: A Data Burst can be composed of multiple PDUs belonging to one or multiple PDU Sets.

-In order to handle PDUs efficiently in both UL and DL, the following information would be useful:

-Semi-static information provided by the CN:
+In order to handle QoS flows and PDUs efficiently in both UL and DL, the following information is to be provided by the CN (see TR 23.700-60 [9]):

-- The PDU-Set Delay Budget (PSDB);
+- Periodicity of the QoS Flow;

+- Traffic jitter information associated with each periodicity of the QoS flow;

+- PDU Set QoS parameters (semi-static, provided via control plane):

-- The PDU-Set Error Rate (PSER);
+- PDU Set Error Rate (PSER);

+- PDU Set Delay Budget (PSDB);

+- PDU Set Integrated Indication (PSII) i.e. whether all PDUs are needed for the usage of PDU Set by application layer.

+- PDU Set related assistance information (semi-static, provided via control plane):

-- Traffic parameters (e.g. periodicity);
+- PDU Set QoS parameters (see above);

-- Jitter information (e.g. range).

-Dynamic information:

-- The PDUs belonging to a PDU set (this includes the means to determine at least the PDU set boundaries);

-- The PDUs belonging to a Data Burst.
+- Burst periodicity.

+- PDU Set information (dynamic, provided by user plane):

+- PDU Set Identifier;

+- PDU Set Size;

+- PDU Set Importance;

+- Start PDU and End PDU of each PDU Set;

+- PDU SN of a PDU within a PDU Set;

+- End of Data Burst indication.

+Editor's Note: optionality of each piece of information above is FFS.

 When a certain number of PDUs of a PDU set are known to be required by the application layer to use the corresponding unit of information (for instance due to the absence or limitations of error concealment techniques, see TR 26.926 [6]), as soon as the number of PDUs known to be lost exceeds this number, the remaining PDUs of that PDU set are no longer needed by the application and may be subject to discard operation (see subclause 5.3.2).

 NOTE 1: This depends on the application and it cannot always be assumed that the remaining PDUs and/or dependent PDU sets are not useful and can safely be discarded.